Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 <img src="{{ url_for('static', filename='img/camino/IMG_20231010_144329.jpg') }}"
      alt="Taken from top of a hill.
 A dusty path that leads back along two cliffs." class="centered">
-<figcaption>Looking back at a nice seaside landscape I'd just traversed.</figcaption>
+<figcaption>Looking back at a seaside landscape I'd just traversed.</figcaption>
 </figure>

 I eventually made it to Laredo, where I was hosted at an old convent by an order of nuns.
 It only cost €10 to stay there, and it came with breakfast.
 Luxurious compared to the last albergue.
 The nuns doing the check-ins had an air of kindness about them, and I wished I could talk to them more.
 I was sharing a room with a nice old American man called Marty.
-(It would be nice if there were an English equivalent of *estadounidense*, instead of having to use the overly broad term "American" or the verbose "person from the USA").
+(There needs to be an English equivalent of *estadounidense*, instead of having to say "person from the USA").
 I wandered the town searching for a place with veggie food, but the only thing I could find was a vegetarian burger.
 The following day we would leave Laredo by boat.

 It's from this day that I have my first memory of the October 7th attack on Israel.
 I'm not sure if I'd heard the news before this point, absorbed as I was in the trip.
 I remember walking past a bar and seeing footage of Hamas militants attacking a kibbutz.
 I was mostly ignorant about the history of Palestine and the 80+ years of occupation it had been under prior to October 7th.
 I also had no idea of the genocide (as classified by Amnesty, the UN, and other international bodies) that was about to be committed in Gaza.
-I won't dwell on this topic further, but it'd be weird not to mention it given that I arrived in Spain exactly on October 7th.
+I know this is a frivolous travel diary and maybe not an appropriate platform for this topic, but it'd be weird not to mention it given that I arrived in Spain exactly on October 7th.

 ### Day 4, Wednesday, October 11th, Güemes (28.7km, 109.6km total)
 All the pilgrims gathered for breakfast.
 We were given sponge cake and tea/coffee.
 My first communal meal of the Camino!
 Everyone filtered out of the convent and started walking towards the boat departure point, hoping to make it in time for the first crossing of the day.
 The walk took about 1 hour.

 Along the way, I introduced myself to Wesley and Aurora, a couple I recognised from the albergue in Portugalete.
 Wesley had actually been sleeping above me in the bunk bed, and I had irritably sent mental daggers his way for the (probably reasonable) amount of noise he had made.
-Neither of them could speak English very well, and Aurora couldn't speak Spanish.
+Neither of them could speak much English, and Aurora couldn't speak Spanish.
 Wesley spoke Portuguese, Italian and French fluently; he made heavy use of vocabulary from these languages when speaking Spanish, but somehow we were able to understand each other and got along well.
 Wesley was Brazilian, living in Switzerland.
 Aurora was French, living in Brittany.
 They had gotten together while doing the Camino Francés the previous year.

 We arrived at the beach where the boat was supposed to pick us up.
 Other pilgrims joined us while we waited, including Felipe, a 70-something-year-old Spanish man from Sevilla who had also stayed at the albergue in Portugalete.
 He was dressed sporily and seemed fit for his age.
 Also reappearing from Portugalete was Niko, a giant, grey-bearded, monolingual French man who had the habit of speaking and laughing to himself.
-There were 2 young Ukrainian women from the convent - I was curious about their life situation, given that Russia had invaded Ukraine the year before, but I wasn't sure if it would be appropriate to ask them about that.
+There were 2 young Ukrainian women from the convent - I was curious about their life situation, given that the Russian invasion of Ukraine had been launched the year before, but I wasn't sure if it would be appropriate to ask them about that.

 The boat came and brought us the short distance to Santoña.
-During the crossing, I once again felt the communal buzz: music playing from a radio, banter, and the anticipation of setting out on the day's adventure.
+During the crossing, I once again felt the buzz of pilgrim solidarity: music playing from a radio, banter, and the shared anticipation of setting out on the day's adventure.
 When the boat landed, however, I started to feel minor social anxiety due to the uncertainty of whether people expected to walk together or not.
 To avoid the discomfort, I slipped away and walked ahead while the other pilgrims wandered around the landing point.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231011_091420.jpg') }}"